agoldbin/liftBuddy/Journal.md

 # Journal

 Document project progress, the development process, accomplishments, snags, and time spent on this class.
 You may use whatever format suits you, as long as this information is shared.

 [Time Log](TimeLog.md)

+### Week 6
+Captains Log: (2/26/2018)
+I just realized that I have been forgetting to update my progress, and jot down any developments and feelings I have been having during this project, so I will try to recap what has happened so far this semester and be diligent to journal consistently in the future.

+* Project goal chosen
+* Created project repository
+* Created problem statement
+* Have some project plan documentation... other parts still need to be updated
+* Still have to look into technologies that may be useful for my project, specifically for users to message one another
+    ** Technologies I plan to use: Google Maps API

+The database for my project has been created but will likely change at some point as it is currently only 2 tables.
+Considering breaking the tables out now that I have a better understanding of hibernate and annotations.

+Database utilizes hibernate.
+Also have created a generic DAO.
+Unit testing utilizing jUnit and logging messages have been implemented.
+Though at this point the unit testing likely needs to be updated due to the recent switch to the generic DAO.

+///////////////////////////////////////////////////////////////////////////////////////////

 ### Week 1